Trains77/T77ResourcePack/README.md

 # Trains77's Bad Resource Pack
-This is a highly modified version of my personal resource pack to only contain things only things that I have made, as you might notice, that isn't a whole lot
+This is a highly modified version of my personal resource pack to only contain things only things that I have made.
+I don't know why you would want it.